jasper-zheng/nn_terrain/src/home.md

 Latent terrain can work with any [audio autoencoder](https://github.com/acids-ircam/creative_ml/blob/main/08_variational_ae_flows.pdf) as long as it offers latent variables.
 However, only a limited number of them have been implemented for MaxMSP, and we have only tested the following models:

 * [RAVE](https://github.com/acids-ircam/RAVE) <br>Realtime Audio Variational autoEncoder for fast and high-quality neural audio synthesis, by Antoine Caillon and Philippe Esling.
 * [Music2Latent-Scripted](https://github.com/jasper-zheng/music2latent-scripted) <br>Music2Latent is a Consistency Autoencoder to encode and decode audio samples, by Marco Pasini, Stefan Lattner, and George Fazekas.
-We're using a scripted folk of the original repository.
+We're using a scripted fork of the original repository.

 We plan to test the following model in the future:
 * [FlowDec](https://github.com/facebookresearch/FlowDec)